 Food Scraps: See our Curbside Food Scrap Composting and Compost at Work or Home pages.

-Outside of curbside collection, freezers can difficult to recycle until the refrigerant they contain is recovered, as required by law.
+Freezers can difficult to recycle until the refrigerant they contain is recovered, as required by law.
 Recovery can be performed by any certified HVAC professional.
 You can take a decommissioned freezer to a metal recycler, but they will likely ask to see certification that the refrigerant chemical was removed.
-Elgin Recycling will accept in-tact fridges and freezers for a $35 per item refrigerant reclamation fee.
+Elgin Recycling will accept in-tact fridges and freezers for a $40 per item refrigerant reclamation fee.

-waste hauler to have it hauled to the landfill.
+For non-metal items in poor condition, call your waste hauler to check pricing and availability of bulk item collection for landfilling.
 See this blog post for some ideas about disposal of patio furniture.

 Gardening plant pots, trays, tags: Reuse is the best option.
 If you grow plants from seed, could you use any old flats or pots to start your plants?
 Can you write on the back of old tags to label your plants?
 Could you donate to a local garden club, community garden, or to a neighbor who grows plants from seed?
 Long-term, for avid gardeners, it is probably "greenest" to transition to compostable or reusable silicon flats and pots whenever possible.

 Generally, plastic plant pots can't be recycled in curbside bins for a couple of reasons.
 Many are black, very dark gray or dark green in color, and can't be "seen" by the sorting equipment at recycling facilities.
-Many are made from polystyrene, a very brittle plastic for which there is no market for recycling.
-If you happen to have lighter color pots that are marked with #5 (polypropylene), they can be put in curbside recycling as long as they are empty and clean.
+Some are made from polystyrene, a very brittle plastic without any recycling market.
+If you happen to have lighter color or clear pots that are marked with #5 (polypropylene), they can be put in curbside recycling as long as they are empty and clean.
 They would count as "tubs" - see containers above.

 If all else fails, these items should be put in the trash.